 So, what’s great about Artboards?
 As I briefly mentioned earlier, it’s flexible and easy to manipulate artboards in Illustrator, so you can adjust them to best fit your design.
 Artboards are also important for saving your design.

 Other than being super important, it also helps to organize your work.
-You can freely arrange artboards orders, adjust the size, name them, copy and paste artboards to make different versions of your design, etc.
+You can freely arrange artboard orders, move artboards, change the artboard size, copy and paste artboards to make different versions of your design, etc.

 Artboard Tool (Quick Guide)